abhishek-kumar-code/Redfish_Public/Specification.md

 This section contains a set of common properties across all Redfish resources.
 The property names in this section shall not be used for any other purpose, even if they are not implemented in a particular resource.

 Common properties are defined in the base Resource Redfish Schema.
-For OData Schema Representations, this is in Resource.xml and for JSON Schema Representations, this is in Resource.<%= DocVersion %>.json.
+For OData Schema Representations, this is in Resource.xml and for JSON Schema Representations, this is in Resource.1.0.0.json.

 #### Id